Muvon/yoda/README.md

 3. You can have several containers depends on one image.
 4. Each container has own folder with separated yml template for docker-compose and custom configs in docker/containers folder.
 5. You can setup and use any BASH variables in file docker/env.sh.
 Its pregenerated for you.
-6. cluster.yml is main file that has all info about what should be built and in which environment.
+6. Envfile is main file that has all info about what should be built and in which environment.
 7. Each container can be build and start multiple time.